Our SEND (Special Educational Needs and Disabilities) offer at Batchwood School

 Who has responsibility for students with medical needs?

-Our trained member of staff Ms D Hawkes is responsible for students with medical needs.
+Our trained member of staff Mrs Nina Waters is responsible for students with medical needs.
+There are a team of trained first aid staff in school at all times.

 Who are the other people providing services to students with SEN at Batchwood School?

-Involving Specialists: Where a student continues to make less than expected progress, despite evidenced based support and interventions that are matched to the student’s area of need, the School will consider involving specialists or outside agencies for example: educational psychologists, Child and Adolescent Mental Health Services (CAMH), specialist teachers such as those for Visually Impaired, Hearing Impaired or Multi-Sensory Impaired, therapists such as speech and language therapists.
+Involving Specialists: Where a student continues to make less than expected progress, despite evidenced based support and interventions that are matched to the student’s area of need, the School will consider involving specialists or outside agencies for example: educational psychologists, Child and Adolescent Mental Health Services (CAMH), specialist teachers such as those for Visually Impaired, Speech, Language, Communication and Autism, Hearing Impaired or Multi-Sensory Impaired, therapists such as speech and language therapists.
 This may involve working with the local authority on joint commissioning.
 The involvement of specialists and what was discussed or agreed should always be recorded and shared with parents/carers and teaching staff involved in supporting the student.
-The SENCO and tutor along with the Specialist, involving the parents, should consider a range of evidence-based supports for the student.
+The SENCo and tutor along with the Specialist, involving the parents, should consider a range of evidence-based supports for the student.
 They should agree outcomes to be achieved through the support, including a review date.
-Batchwood School works closely with the School Nurse who sees students through appointments or drop-ins.

 Where can I find information about wider SEN provision in Batchwood?